Leave a Comment:

 If you want to be fancy, you can get some alignment sticks to use on the driving range.
 They're usually bright in color, lightweight and easier to align than clubs.
 I always used clubs but after receiving bright orange alignment sticks as a gift, I changed my mind and realized how much easier it is to use them.

 Once you're comfortable with the grip, posture, ball position and alignment, you probably want to whack as many drivers as far as you can!
 Slow down there partner, we need to build up to it.
-Once again, learn the fundamentals of a sound swing from Mr Hogan in his book above.

 Most golfers are self-taught and usually ingrained with terrible habits they can't remove.